Infographic About The History Of Distance Learning

-The History of Distance Learning - Infographic
+The History Of Distance Learning

 In 1858, the University of London becomes the first university to offer distance learning degres.